 Dutch Elm Disease, commonly referred to as DED, is a fatal and highly contagious disease of the elm tree.
 So far, prevention efforts have kept Alberta free of DED.
 However, everyone needs to pitch in to protect elm populations in Edmonton, Calgary and throughout the province.
-Here’s what you need to know.

-Dutch Elm Disease is a fungal disease primarily spread by two species of bark beetles who carry the spores from tree to tree.
+Dutch Elm Disease is a fungal disease primarily spread by two species of bark beetles that carry the spores from tree to tree.
 The larvae tunnel beneath the outer bark of the tree, creating distinctive “feeding galleries.”
 However, the disease can also spread from the roots of an infected tree, meaning the fungus can be present even in the absence of these tunnels.

 - Leaves suddenly wilting.
 Since the upper branches are typically the first ones affected, this can be hard to spot.

 - Dying branches and yellow, brown and curling leaves, usually appearing in June and early July.

 - Leaves falling.